skippyskiddy/skippyskiddy/README.md

 💻 My current programming foundation includes C, Python, and Java, with a strong proficiency in data structures, algorithms, and software engineering principles through a variety of academic projects.
 I hope these projects showcase my adaptability, determination, and potential to contribute in my new career path.

 ⭐ Driven by a passion for AI, B2C platforms, and IoT, I'm excited to take on new challenges and leverage my diverse experience in the tech industry.
-I'm currently seeking my experience as a SWE-to-be to accelerate my growth, apply my existing skills, and gain invaluable hands-on experience.
+I'm currently seeking experience to accelerate my growth, apply my existing skills, and gain invaluable hands-on experience as a SWE-to-be.